anoopkunchukuttan/indic_nlp_library/README.md

 #Indic NLP Library

-The goal of this project is to build Python based libraries for common text processing and Natural Language Processing in Indian languages.
+The goal of the Indic NLP Library is to build Python based libraries for common text processing and Natural Language Processing in Indian languages.
 Indian languages share a lot of similarity in terms of script, phonology, language syntax, etc. and this library is an attempt to provide a general solution to very commonly required toolsets for Indian language text.

 The library provides the following functionalities:

 - Text Normalization
-- Query Script Information
+- Script Information
+- Tokenization
+- Word Segmentation
 - Script Conversion
+- Romanization
+- Indicization
 - Transliteration
-- Tokenization
-- Word Segmentation
+- Translation

 The data resources required by the Indic NLP Library are hosted in a different repository.
 These resources are required for some modules.
 You can download from the [Indic NLP Resources](https://github.com/anoopkunchukuttan/indic_nlp_resources) project.